skip to Main Content

 Fitness Levels and Water Skills of Candidates

 Diver candidates are required to undertake reasonably arduous underwater activities involving manual handling, lifting and carrying, and extended times in and underwater.
 Candidates need to be reasonably fit and to have good swimming skills.
-They must be able to to competently swim a minimum of 200 metres in good form without stopping.
+They must be able to competently swim a minimum of 200 metres in good form without stopping.

-The diver courses do not include basic SCUBA diving training and all candidates must hold a recognised certificate of recreational diving competence (e.g. a sports diver qualification from a recognised SCUBA training organisation, or a certificate as a military diver).
+The diver courses do not include basic SCUBA diving training and all candidates must hold a recognised certificate of recreational diving competence (e.g., a sports diver qualification from a recognised SCUBA training organisation, or a certificate as a military diver).

 > Also see Medical Fitness